nationofmakers/nationofmakers.github.io/readme.md

 ## Contributing

-**NOTE: The web team hangs out in #nom_website at https://nation-of-makers.slack.com/ -- please come join us!**

 Pick whichever of the following two contribution methods fits your style.  **Whichever method you pick, try to minimize your changes per PR, to make review quicker.
 Also try to avoid changing nonfunctional whitespace; ensure your editor is set to not convert spaces to tabs and vice versa, and try not to wrap/unwrap lines.**  A simple PR that visually checks out by eyeballing the HTML diff can be accepted quickly.

-If you need any help with any of this, please jump into the &#35;nom_website channel in the NOM slack; we're here to help.

-*A side note to git pros: We're working on the master branch during build mode to simplify the process for contributors.
+A note to git pros: We're working on the master branch during build mode to simplify the process for contributors.
+But if you're creating a PR and know how to do so using a dev branch, one branch per PR, please do so.
+It will speed up acceptance of your PR tremendously.

+**The web team hangs out in #nom_website at https://nation-of-makers.slack.com/ -- please come join us!**

 ## Contributing via CLI